aspiers/mysqldiff/CONTRIBUTING.md

 # Using Dist::Zilla

 This module uses Dist::Zilla to manage releases.
-Please see ./dist.ini;
+Please see `./dist.ini`;

 To roll a build;

 1. Bump version number in dist.ini
 2. Bump $VERSION in all .pm files
-3. Run "dzil clean && dzil test && dzil build"
+3. Run `dzil clean && dzil test && dzil build`
-4. To push a release to CPAN, "dzil release" (but please ask a committer first.
+4. To push a release to CPAN, `dzil release` (but please ask a committer first).

 # Questions